Study examines quality of life factors at end of life for patients with cancer

 "It is surprising at this stage in the development and implementation of complex multimodal cancer treatment strategies that the factors most critical in influencing the quality of the EOL are not clearly defined and considered along the entire timeline beginning with cancer diagnosis," they continue.

-"This work, as well as the American Society of Clinical Oncology statement, support early introduction of palliative care for patients," the authors conclude.
+"This work, as well as the American Society of Clinical Oncology statement, support early introduction of palliative care for advanced cancer patients," the authors conclude.

 More information: Arch Intern Med.
 Published online July 9, 2012. doi:10.1001/archinternmed.2012.2364